smart-team-buildai/aleeyah/README.md

-To create a fully detailed breakdown document for the Aleeyah project on the GitHub repository, you can follow these steps:

 ### Aleeyah: Personalized Food Analysis Chatbot

 Welcome to the Aleeyah project repository!
 Below is a comprehensive breakdown of the project documentation: